-The Scheme's investment risk management policies are established to identify and analyse the risks faced by the Scheme including those risks managed by the Scheme's investment managers, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
+The Scheme's investment risk management policies are established to identify and analyse the risks faced by the Scheme, including those risks managed by the Scheme's investment managers, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Scheme's activities.

-The Board receives regular reports from Funds SA concerning compliance with the Scheme's investment objectives.
+The Scheme receives regular reports from Funds SA concerning compliance with investment objectives.